dwyl/Javascript-the-Good-Parts-notes/Notes-on-Javascript-the-Good-Parts.md

 <a name="chapter5"/>
 ##Chapter 5 - Inheritance
+>Javascript is a prototypal language, which means that objects inherit directly from other objects

-Main benefit of inheritance is **code reuse** - you only have to specify differences
+Main benefit of inheritance is **code reuse** - you only have to specify differences.

 Javascript can _mimic_ classical inheritance but has a much **richer set of code reuse patterns**
 * This chapter looks at the more straightforward patterns but it is always best to **keep it simple**

->Javascript is a prototypal language, which means that objects inherit directly from other objects

 ###Pseudoclassical